portlandcodeschool/tracks/rails/tests.md

 Test (6min):

+* Add the rspec gem and run the rspec generator
 * Create a static controller from the command line with the actions "about" and "contact"
 * Add a presence validation to the name column on the User model.
 * Add a test that proves that there are errors if the name is missing. (use `@user.valid?` or `@user.errors.empty?`